 Emergency Accounts for your Business

-When starting a business or continuing to run one after years in practice, it is really important to have a reserve or “rainy day fund” for the ups and downs of business revenue.
+When starting a business or continuing to run one after years in practice, it is really important to have a reserve or “emergency fund” for the ups and downs of business revenue.
 There are always unexpected costs or delays in insurance processes that can affect the stress of owner and team if money isn’t there for day to day needed functions.
 Last thing you want to be is behind being employees, can’t buy new inventory, or even pay yourself for working so hard during these tough times.

 When starting a business, this budget is called overhead expenses while things are getting going.
 Most experts recommend two years of operating expenses in a fund when starting any business.
 Operating expenses are day to day bills, marketing, restocking supplies, and staff wages that need to be paid each month while income from insurance and patient payments will slowly start coming into your business.